HaramChoi-askui/custom-element/README.md

 - Finally, we drag our human, which we defined as our **Custom Element**, to the desired location.
 - Firstly, we move the mouse cursor to our custom element.
 - For dragging the mouse, we use the `mouseToggleDown()` to **press-and-hold** the mouse left button.
+- After that, we move the mouse to the desired location.
 - Thereafter, we use `mouseToggleUp()` to **release** the mouse button.

 ```ts